chr4-cookbooks/osrm/README.md

 osrm_routed 'europe' do
-  service_name 'osrm-routed-%s'    # %s will be replaced with the selected region and profile profile      'car'               # Profile for which to start the daemon user         'osrm-routed'       # User to run the daemon as (will be created if not existent)
+  service_name 'osrm-routed-%s'    # %s will be replaced with the selected region and profile profile      'car'               # Profile for which to start the daemon user         'osrm-routed'       # User to run the daemon as

   daemon       '/path/to/osrm-routed'

   map_dir      '/srv/my_map_data'  # Use the same directory you used in osrm_map_download)
-  map_base     '/path/to/map_base' # Base path of the (contractd) map
+  map_base     '/path/to/map_base' # Base path of the (contracted) map
                                    # e.g. '/opt/osrm-data/europe/car/europe-lastest'
                                    # (skip the file extention, like .edges or .osm.bpf)